JKahtava/GetData_PeerAssignment/README.md

 `CodeBook.md` gives more detailed explanation on how the process of reading in and transforming the data takes place.

 ## Using the files
-In order to reproduce the data processing steps,
+In order to reproduce the data processing steps:

 1) clone this repository
 2) move run_analysis.R to your working directory (the folder `"/UCI HAR Dataset"` will be created under this working directory)